starknet-io/get-starknet/README.md

 ### Flow

-- Once a dApp wants to connect to a wallet, it calls `gsw.getStarknet()` (or optionally use the new `connect` API to control the order, included/excluded, etc.)
+- Once a dApp wants to connect to a wallet, it calls `getStarknet()` (or optionally use the new `connect` API to control the order, included/excluded, etc.)

-- In the first call to `gsw.getStarknet()` the package will look for all injected extensions in the window which were added using a key starting with `starknet-*`, i.e. `starknet-walletname`
+- In the first call to `getStarknet()` the package will look for all injected extensions in the window which were added using a key starting with `starknet-*`, i.e. `starknet-walletname`

 - There are three cases